InsanusMokrassar/docs/docs/tgbotapi/guides/keyboards.md

 }.join()
 ```

+> NOTE: Read more about `buildBehaviourWithLongPolling` [here](../logic/behaviour-builder.md)

-It's big, I know, and I won't explain the `buildBehaviourWithLongPolling` DSL here, but I hope you get the idea: the bot acts like a cop and asks the user to rat out his friends via a reply keyboard (it's an imaginary situation, of course).
+I hope you get the idea: the bot acts like a cop and asks the user to rat out his friends via a reply keyboard (it's an imaginary situation, of course).
 The user may refuse to cooperate, rat out a single friend or the whole imaginary group.
 The bot receives the user's choices as regular updates, the code above has explicit types (generally optional in Kotlin) and an assert to demonstrate this.